 Contact a foster care organization in your area for more information about becoming a foster parent in Boise:

 Additional information about foster care and foster-to-adopt placements in Idaho is available through the Idaho Department of Health and Welfare.

 Whether you choose to adopt an infant, adopt an older child or become a foster parent in Boise, you will be required to complete the Idaho home study.
 Information about the home study process and home study requirements in Idaho is available here.

 It is important to work with a legally qualified home study provider.
-To get started on your adoption or foster care home study, contact one of these area home study professionals:
+To get started on your adoption or foster care home study, contact the following area home study professional: